 Household Recycling Centre Vehicle Permit

 Flintshire County Council uses a permit system to restrict the types of vehicles allowed to use Household Recycling Centres (HRC) in Flintshire.
-To qualify the vehicle must not display commercial markings.
+The vehicle must not display commercial markings or be registered to a business.
 We cannot accept trade, commercial or business waste, this includes landlords disposing of waste from rental properties.
 We cannot accept waste if you have been paid to take it.

 The permit application process is undergoing changes to reflect current Welsh Government Directives and Guidance regarding waste, Flintshire County Council policy and current Covid-19 restrictions.